-Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment 33 Table 8-2 Potential Financing column, Management Action 2 - Enforcement Consider adding CBGSA Member Adencies (Volunteer) A note that memb introduction to se 34 8.4.1 P. 8-8 If any of the adaptive Please expand and clarity adaptive management triggers, see comment in Section / 6 Adaptive manage the GSA Board.
-35 8.4.1 P. 8-8 • options.
+Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment 33 Table 8-2 Potential Financing column, Management Action 2 - Enforcement Consider adding CBGSA Member Agencies (Volunteer) A note that memb introduction to se 34 8.4.1 P. 8-8 If any of the adaptive Please expand and clarity adaptive manadement tridders, see comment in Section 7.6 Adaptive manage the GSA Board.
+35 8.4.1 P. 8-8 Please add what chapter/section the adaptive management process is described.
+If this section is not included please add the discussion or options.
 Adaptive manage 36 Table 8-1 COSIS and stormwater capture?
 Board engagement \$195,000 annually? \$40,000 for an annual financial statement?
 These items and many others are Some adjustment CBGSA budget a estimate of what 37 P. 8-5 Assessments The Board (GSA) decided that amounts "\$5-\$8 per acre per year" would be removed from the plan.
 Also when this was presented to the board (GSA) it said de minimis users would not be charged and grazing would be used as an example of a de minimis user.
 References to co 38 General When it comes to costs and assessments much of this chapter has been written by Woodard & Curran before any consultation with the Board.
 Decisions have not been made and it is premature to include them as part of the plan at this point.
-Because the Boa be developed by that the cost estir implementation.
+Because the Boa be developed by that the cost estin implementation.
 39 The GSP proposes three funding mechanisms to fund planning efforts: 1) fees based upon water usage; 2) fees based upon acreage within the Basin; or 3) a combination approach.
 CDFW believes that fees based upon water use is the most reasonable considering that current and historical water use patterns appear to be the main cause of overdraft conditions.
 The historic use and growth of agriculture, including wineries and legal cannabis cultivation, will continue to place demand on groundwater within the Cuyama Basin.
 Comment noted.